 Most franchisees know reviews matter, but many don’t realize just how much they matter.

-For example, a recent survey revealed 93% of local consumers use reviews to determine whether a local business is good or bad.
+For example, 93% of local consumers use reviews to determine whether a local business is good or bad.

 As such, it’s important to be vigilant of the types of reviews your franchise is receiving, and then work to improve your reviews and online reputation wherever possible.